amanstacker/schema-package/readme.txt

 * <strong>Multisite Support</strong>: Schema Package fully supports WordPress Multisite networks, allowing you to manage and deploy schema markup across all sites effortlessly.
 * <strong>Fast Help & Support</strong>: If you are unable to find any features related to schema package or found any bug.
 Please contact us, Schema Package team would try to solve it quickly.

+== Schema Package for LLMO (AI Search) ==

+* <strong>AI-Ready Structured Data</strong>: Generates clean and precise JSON-LD markup that helps AI platforms like ChatGPT, Perplexity, Claude, and Google AI Overview understand your content with higher accuracy.
+* <strong>LLMO Supported (Large Language Model Optimization)</strong>: Built to optimize your website for AI-driven search experiences, ensuring large language models correctly interpret your pages, products, and content.
+* <strong>Future-Proof SEO</strong>: Keeps your site compatible with both traditional search engines and next-generation AI search systems that depend heavily on structured data.
+* <strong>Enhanced AI Crawling Signals</strong>: Provides well-structured markup that improves how AI crawlers such as GPTBot, PerplexityBot, and CCBot index your content.
+* <strong>Ecommerce AI Boost</strong>: Adds complete Product Schema including pricing, availability, ratings, SKU, GTIN, and more to increase the chances of your products appearing inside AI-powered product recommendations and buying guides.

 == Schema Package Premium Features ==

 Take your schema & structured data to the next level with **Schema Package Premium**: